History, Insights and re-considerations

 Gliding has always been a mind game, for decades, since the previous century.
 You should not be a stunt man to win a race or make a long flight.
 It is not the best pilot the one that flies the riskiest wing, but the one that maximizes the opportunity of the wing he controls with safety and in the long term.
 The best pilot (or the luckiest) will be the one that wins having the same wing with the others.
 The competition should be a Pilot win first, not a Firm win.

 Paragliding is a high-risk sport, including predictable and unpredictable dangers, related to equipment, pilot skills and weather conditions.
-All these three evolve during time and we need to develop our capabilities to manage them with safety
+All these three evolve during time and we need to develop our capabilities to manage them with safety.

-Some Questions
+Some Questions I make to myself

 • Why we do not think about EN-D gliders in the Competitions?
 Fully tested regarding safety.